TegelVee/scraping-homes/README.md

 # Scraping home sales in Helsinki

 ## My goal:
 I wanted to practice scraping by getting house sales data from [Asuntojen hintatiedot](https://asuntojen.hintatiedot.fi/haku/) webpage.
 It is a database provided by the Finnish Ministry of the Environment, and the data is produced by five big realtors.

 My aim was to get all data of apartments sold in Helsinki by scraping the page with requests using python in VS Code and analyze it using pandas.

 ## Data collection:
-I used requests and BeautifulSoup.
+I used **requests** and **BeautifulSoup**.
 On the webpage, the Helsinki data was split on over 40 tabs, which all needed to be fetched to get a comprehensive dataset.
 Each tab had its own URL and on each tab the data was in table format.

 ## Data cleaning and analysis:
 The data required a lot of cleaning, because of extra characters and the fact that the data is entered in the system by individual real estate brokers, which makes it somewhat disorganized.
-I used many basic tools for cleaning (e.g. .isna, .dropna, .replace and changing column types with .astype).
+I used many basic tools for cleaning (e.g. **.isna**, **.dropna**, **.replace** and changing column types with **.astype**).
 I also created new columns in the data frame.

 I had dozens of interesting questions that I wanted to ask my data, e.g. I checked what kind where the most expensive and cheapest flats.
 First, I wanted to do mapping, but I would have needed more time for cleaning, because there were no postal codes in my data.
 Also, the result could have been misleading.